-Charlie Henn concentrates his practice in the area of intellectual property litigation, regularly representing companies and universities in cases involving trademark, trade dress, and unfair competition claims.
+Charlie Henn concentrates his practice in the area of intellectual property litigation, regularly representing companies and universities in cases involving trademark and trade dress infringement claims.
 An experienced trial lawyer, he was co-lead trial counsel in the adidas v.
 Payless case, which resulted in the largest verdict ever in a trademark case ($305 million).

 He is annually listed as a leading intellectual property litigator by Chambers USA: America's Leading Lawyers for Business, The Best Lawyers in America®, Legal 500, World Trademark Review 1000, Super Lawyers, Managing Intellectual Property, and Georgia Trend.
 Recognizing his industry focus on protecting sports brands, Chambers USA also has listed Charlie as one of the nation’s top sports lawyers.